Symmetries in Linear Programming for Information Inequalities: Symmetries

 \end{proof}

 \begin{rem} If the linear program is symmetric for a group $G$, then the symmetry constraints will not change the optimal value.
-However, even in this case the symmetry constraints can be useful: they reduce the dimension of the linear program and can improve the computational complexity of the problem. \end{rem}
+However, even in this case the symmetry constraints can be useful: they may reduce the dimension of the linear program, therefore improve the computational complexity of the problem. \end{rem}